A topic from the subject of Biochemistry in Chemistry.

 Procedure

-1. Suspend fresh yeast cells in Tris-HCl buffer containing sucrose.
+1. Prepare a yeast cell suspension: Resuspend fresh yeast cells in Tris-HCl buffer containing sucrose to create a stable osmotic environment.

 Significance

-This experiment demonstrates the metabolic activity of DNA and RNA in living cells.
-The incorporation of radioactive precursors into these nucleic acids provides evidence of the synthesis of new DNA and RNA molecules.
-This experiment can be used to investigate the regulation of DNA and RNA metabolism, and the effects of various drugs and environmental agents on these processes.
+This experiment demonstrates the active synthesis of DNA and RNA in living cells.
+The incorporation of radioactive thymidine and adenosine into DNA and RNA, respectively, provides quantitative evidence of ongoing nucleic acid metabolism.
+This approach can be adapted to investigate the effects of various factors (e.g., drugs, inhibitors, environmental conditions) on DNA and RNA synthesis and the regulation of these processes.

 Share on: